CloudFix: Automated Policy Repair for Cloud Access Control Policies Using Large Language Models: Experimental Design

+\textbf{Setup.} For each policy, we selected one misclassified request and generated 10 resource variants (e.g., \texttt{data1} through \texttt{data10}), producing 20 total requests per policy.
+We repaired each policy using both approaches, then tested generalizability by evaluating the repaired policies on 15 held-out variant requests not provided during the repair process.

 \textbf{Results.} Figure~\ref{fig:generalization} presents the repair and generalization accuracy for both approaches.
-The left panel shows that FL-guided repair achieves 82.8\% (172 complete repairs) accuracy compared to the Baseline's 79.9\% (147 complete repairs), showing a 2.9\% improvement over the initial 20.9\% accuracy of the faulty policies.
-We can see from the right panel of the figure that the Baseline achieves 79.9\% accuracy on unseen request variants, and FL achieves 84.9\%.
-Interestingly, the Baseline generalization accuracy matches its repair accuracy (79.9\%).
-This suggests that when the Baseline generates complete repairs, it produces repairs that generalize well to semantically similar requests.
-The FL approach shows a stronger generalization, achieving 84.9\% on variants compared to its 82.8\% repair accuracy.
+The left panel shows that Fault Localization guided repair achieves 82.8\% (172 complete repairs) accuracy compared to the baseline's 79.9\% (147 complete repairs), showing a 2.9\% improvement over the baseline.
+The right panel shows that the baseline achieves 79.9\% accuracy on unseen request variants, and Fault Localization achieves 84.9\%.
+Interestingly, the baseline generalization accuracy matches its repair accuracy (79.9\%).
+This suggests that when the baseline generates complete repairs, it produces repairs that generalize well to semantically similar requests.
+The Fault Localization approach shows stronger generalization, achieving 84.9\% on variants compared to its 82.8\% repair accuracy.

-\textbf{RQ5: Can CloudFix repair policies with requests generated from natural language descriptions of faulty policies} Finally, we test whether CloudFix can completely repair policies using requests generated by LLMs.